shixun404/FT_KMeans/readme.md

 **Double version:**
 - Source code: `src/test_kmeans_tuner_double.cu`
-- Compile and run command: `make kmeansd ./kmeansd` (the naming is a bit strange)
+- Compile and run command: `make kmeansd ./kmeansd`

 **Explanation of the code:**
 Initially, based on previous test results, the first line in the main function of both codes defines a `bestnum` array.
 This array contains numbers indicating that the corresponding parameter number is the optimal parameter for at least one set of test data.
-The specific values of these parameters can be found in the previous `draft_results` file, or in `figure/parameters_float.csv` and `figure/parameters_double.csv` (starting from 1, where row i corresponds to parameter number i).

 In each set of data tests, it starts with a for-loop to test all parameters in `bestnum`, identifying the maximum Gflops and corresponding Elapsed, which are recorded in `double max_gflops_r=0.0, min_elapsed_r=0.0`; the corresponding parameter number is stored in `int max_num = 0`.
 Then, it tests the Raft parameters (corresponding to the 0th group of parameters) as well as two selected parameters, which specific numbers are commented in the code.